awesomephant/blog/_posts/2017-08-27-dissertation.md

 We might, for instance, look at Marcel Breyer's steel tube chairs: One fo the first iterations, known as "B3" was designed in 1925 following what might be called early ergonomic guidelines, recommending "angled position of the upper body" and "elastic seat and back rests".
 Early models were built in collaboration with local steel manufacturers from a cutting-edge material of the day: precision steel tube.
 In marketing material released in 1927 Breuer uses both the functionalist design approach and the use of industrial materials as primary selling points.
 (It is unclear to what extent Breuer is post-rationalising here - Later he tells a story about how the inspiration for the chair came from the handlebars of a friend's bicycle, which suggests a more formalist origin).

 The B3 also illustrates an issue shared by many Bauhaus designs.
 While the work was underpinned by strong progressive ideas and intended to serve the working class, this rarely came to fruition.
 The B3 was picked up by a manufacturer (Standard Mobel, Berlin), but production still required a great deal of manual labour and the material, although "durable and easy to clean" remained expensive.
 The manufacturer's catalogue lists the B3 at RM60, which would have been about two week's wages for an average unskilled worker at the time.
-At £1963, the Wassily chair remains a middle class luxury more than a functional tool in a worker's household.
+Retailing today at £2000, the Wassily chair remains a middle class luxury more than a functional tool in a worker's household.

-[...]

 However of all the disciplines taught at the Bauhaus, one stands out above all the others: "The ultimate goal of all art" at the Bauhaus, as Gropius declares in the 1919 manifesto, is architecture.
 Over 50 building projects were completed by members of the Bauhaus between 1919 and 1930, and countless mroe after the school disbanded (Engels, 2001).
 This count includes buildings that were built by Gropius and others relatively independently from the Bauhaus, but some were the result of the type of cross-discipline collaboration that was at the core of the Bauhaus idea.
 These large-scale projects addressed real-world issues (ie. housing shortages), while at the same time serving as classroom experiments at the Bauhaus.